-In order to understand what is going on inside a battery, we need to know how it is constructed, and what happens when we discharge and re-charge it.
+Running a battery 'flat' ...then failing to re-charge Persistent Undercharging Overcharging Charging too quickly Ignoring temperature considerations In order to understand what is going on inside a battery, we need to know how it is constructed, and what happens when we discharge and re-charge it.

-A lead acid battery cell is approximately 2V.
-Therefore there are six cells in a 12V battery - each one comprises two lead plates which are immersed in dilute Sulphuric Acid (the electrolyte) - which can be either liquid or a gel.
-The lead oxide and is not solid, but spongy and has to be supported by a grid.
-The porosity of the lead in this condition makes it fully accessible to the electrolyte, enabling a chemical reaction to occur relatively easily throughout the thickness of the plate as the battery performs its task of storing and releasing energy.
+There are six cells in a 12V battery - each one comprises two lead plates which are immersed in dilute Sulphuric Acid (the electrolyte) - which can be either liquid or a gel.
+The lead is not solid, but spongy and has to be supported by a grid.
+The porosity of the lead in this condition makes it fully accessible to the electrolyte, enabling a chemical reaction to occur relatively easily throughout the thickness of the lead as the battery performs its task of storing and releasing energy.